 To launch the default Saved Games UI:

-1. Call SnapshotsClient.getSelectSnapshotIntent() to get anIntent for launching the defaultsaved games selection UI.
+for launching the defaultsaved games selection UI.startActivityForResult()

-2. Call startActivityForResult()and pass in that Intent.If the call is successful, the game displays the saved game selection UI, alongwith the options you specified.
+.If the call is successful, the game displays the saved game selection UI, alongwith the options you specified.Here’s an example of how to launch the default saved games selection UI:

 If the player selects to create a new saved game or load an existing saved game,the UI sends a request to Google Play games services.
-If the request is successful,Google Play games services returns information to create or restore the saved game throughthe onActivityResult()callback.
-Your game can override this callback to check if any errors occurred during request.
+If the request is successful,Google Play games services returns information to create or restore the saved game throughthe onActivityResult()

-The following code snippet shows a sample implementation ofonActivityResult():
+The following code snippet shows a sample implementation ofonActivityResult()

 To store content to a saved game:

-3. Call SnapshotContents.writeBytes() to store the player's data in byte format.
+to store the player's data in byte format.SnapshotsClient.commitAndClose()

-The following snippet shows how your game might commit changes to a saved game:
+.The following snippet shows how your game might commit changes to a saved game:

-If the player's device is not connected to a network when your app callsSnapshotsClient.commitAndClose(), Google Play games services stores the saved game data locally onthe device.
+, Google Play games services stores the saved game data locally onthe device.
 Upon device re-connection, Google Play games services syncs the locally cached saved gamechanges to Google's servers.

 To retrieve saved games for the currently signed-in player:

-1. Asynchronously open a snapshot via SnapshotsClient.open().
-Then, retrieve the Snapshot objectfrom the task's result by calling SnapshotsClient.DataOrConflict.getData().
-Alternatively, yourgame can also retrieve a specific snapshot through the saved games selection UI, as described inDisplaying Saved Games.
+.
+Alternatively, yourgame can also retrieve a specific snapshot through the saved games selection UI, as described inDisplaying Saved Games.SnapshotContents

-The following snippet shows how you might load a specific saved game:
+to read the contents of the snapshot.The following snippet shows how you might load a specific saved game:

 When using the snapshots API in your game, it is possible for multipledevices to perform reads and writes on the same saved game.
 In the event that adevice temporarily loses its network connection and later reconnects, this mightcause data conflicts whereby the saved game stored on a player's local deviceis out-of-sync with the remote version stored in Google's servers.